 The German art rock project AKWUAR is set to release the eponymous LP on the 8th of January.

 A seven track album of melting instrumentation and electronica filtered through a gauze affording the songs an otherworldly texturing, tipped by voices which drift in and out of soft focus.
 There is an intriguing juxtaposition between the aural delivery of the compositions and the structure of the songs which are typically quite mathematical of construct giving the overall effect of music which minds the listener of Bauhaus architecture.

 The opening track on the album is Millions Of Same Faces.

 social media page

-Join Emerging Indie Bands on Twitter for more of the best in new-wave.
+Join Emerging Indie Bands on Google+ for more news of releases.

-Long Live Life – Francobollo is available on iTunes.*
+Fire Brick – EP – Mo•Louie is available on iTunes.*

 *Purchases made through the iTunes link will result in Emerging Indie Bands earning a commission.